88-degrees/Book-of-Changes/appendix01s1.md

 'The mind of heaven and earth' is the love of life and of all goodness that rules in the course of nature and providence.

 The advocates of one trigram's changing into another, which ought not to be admitted, we have seen, into the interpretation of the Yî, make Wû Wang to be derived from Sung (No. 6), the second line there being manipulated into the first of this; but this representation is contrary to the words of the text, which make the strong first line come from the outer trigram, i. e. from [Qián(䷀)](./e4b9beqian.md).
-And so it does, as related, not very intelligibly, in Appendix V, 10, Kăn, the lower trigram here, being the eldest son,' resulting from the first application of [Kūn(䷁)](./e59da4kun.md) to [Qián(䷀)](./e4b9beqian.md).
+And so it does, as related, not very intelligibly, in Appendix V, 10, [Zhèn(䷲)](e99c87zhen.md), the lower trigram here, being the eldest son,' resulting from the first application of [Kūn(䷁)](./e59da4kun.md) to [Qián(䷀)](./e4b9beqian.md).
 The three peculiarities in the structure of the figure afford the auspice of progress and success; and very striking is the brief and emphatic declaration, that such progress is 'the appointment of Heaven.'

 In paragraph 1, Tâ Khû evidently means the 'grand accumulation' of virtue, indicated by the attributes of its component trigrams.
 'Substantial solidity' may very well be given as the attribute of mountains.